Notice to walkers and List of Walks

 Learn more about the footpaths officially recommended by the Regional Government of Madeira, classifyed as small routes (PR) and identified by a sequential number.

-Currently the List of Recommended Walking Routes includes 28 hiking trails, located in Madeira island of and two others are located in Porto Santo island, as displayed below:
+Currently the List of Recommended Walking Routes includes 30 hiking trails, located in Madeira island of and three others are located in Porto Santo island, as displayed below:

 Code of conduct and Safety Regulations